Walking for Health in North Somerset can help you get fitter in a friendly and supportive environment.

 If you are interested please contact your nearest health walk group and go along to see just how it works.
 If you enjoy the walk and want to attend the training please then get in touch.

-Our next training day will be in September 2018.
+Our next training day will be during November 2018.